Darep/middleman-kss/README.md

 [middleman-styleguide-template][template], which I use for creating styleguides and other documentation.

+## Requirements

+`middleman-kss` currently only works with Middleman 3.0.14 or earlier.

 ## Installation

 Add this line to your Middleman project Gemfile: